-Sugar is food for the cariogenic (cavity causing) bacteria that live in your mouth.
+Sugar serves as food for the cariogenic, or cavity-causing, bacteria that live in your mouth.
 When those bacteria feed on fermentable sugars, they produce lactic acid that damages tooth enamel.
 That damage can eventually lead to cavities.

-Xylitol is an unfermentable sugar alcohol that can’t be processed by the bacteria.
-That means no lactic acid is produced to damage enamel.
+Xylitol is an unfermentable sugar alcohol that the bacteria can’t process.
+That means no lactic acid is produced to damage the enamel.

 Some experts think that xylitol helps to kill off cariogenic bacteria by interfering with their “energy consumption cycle.”
 According to a 2017 study analysis of 16 articles, xylitol showed insignificant results in killing bacteria.